How to Freeze Carrots (6 Quick Steps)

 Step 1 - Wash and Dice the Carrots

-The first thing to do is wash the carrots as you normally would if you were about to cook them or eat them for a snack.
+The first thing to do is wash that carrots as you normally would if you were about to cook them or eat them for a snack.
+Peeling them is optional.

 Then cut the carrots up.
+You can slice them or dice them, whichever you prefer.
 You just want them to be the appropriate size for immediate use down the road.

 Step 2 - Get Ready to Blanch the Carrots